-As part of a working group led by the U.S. Geological Survey (USGS) and comprising members from various federal agencies, nonprofits, academic institutions, and private corporations, Duke’s Nicholas Institute for Environmental Policy Solutions is developing pilot ecosystem accounts for a ten-state region in the southeastern United States.
-The goal of this effort is to test the applicability of the account structure and terminology developed by the United Nations with data available for the United States.
-The metrics in the pilot ecosystem accounts are quantified using data from a variety of sources, including some geospatial analyses developed by the Nicholas Institute to map ecosystem services.
+As part of a working group led by the U.S. Geological Survey (USGS) and comprising members from various federal agencies, nonprofits, academic institutions, and private corporations, Duke’s Nicholas Institute for Environmental Policy Solutions developed pilot ecosystem accounts for a ten-state region in the southeastern United States.
+The goal of this effort was to test the applicability of the account structure and terminology developed by the United Nations with data available for the United States.
+The pilot ecosystem accounts include metrics for recreational birding, air and water purification, wild pollination, biodiversity, and carbon storage, which were quantified using data from a variety of sources, including geospatial analyses developed by the Nicholas Institute to map ecosystem services.

-These pilot ecosystem accounts will provide examples of metrics related to the provision of biophysical ecological products; illustrate how the accounts can be used to track information about ecosystem condition, processes and services; and demonstrate the challenges of compiling relevant data for ecosystem accounting on a broad spatial scale.
+As discussed in "Testing Ecosystem Accounting in the United States: a Case Study for the Southeast", these pilot ecosystem accounts provide examples of metrics related to the provision of biophysical ecological products; illustrate how the accounts can be used to track information about ecosystem condition, processes and services; and demonstrate the challenges of compiling relevant data for ecosystem accounting on a broad spatial scale.

 The Nicholas Institute’s work on this project is supported by The Department of the Interior Southeast Climate Adaptation Science Center, which is managed by the USGS National Climate Adaptation Science Center.